gbaptista/sweet-moon/README.md

 ; >> value
 ; "some value"
 ```

+You can install [_readline_](https://luarocks.org/modules/peterbillam/readline) for a better experience, e.g., autocompleting.

+> _Check [Fennel's documentation](https://fennel-lang.org/api#start-a-configurable-repl) to learn more about the REPL._

 ## Global vs Isolated

 You can use the **global** helper that provides an _API_ and a _State_ for quick-and-dirty coding.
 It uses internally a Ruby [_Singleton_](https://docs.ruby-lang.org/en/3.1/Singleton.html):